antrea-io/antrea/README.md

   enable fine-grained visibility into the communication among Kubernetes workloads.
 Theia provides visualization for Antrea network flows in Grafana dashboards, and recommends Network Policies to secure the workloads.
-* **Network Policies for virtual machines**: Antrea native policies can be enforced on non-Kubernetes Nodes including VMs and baremetal servers.
-Project [Nephe](https://github.com/antrea-io/nephe) implements security policies for VMs across clouds, leveraging Antrea native policies.
+* **Network Policies for virtual machines**: Antrea-native policies can be enforced on non-Kubernetes Nodes including VMs and baremetal servers.
+Project [Nephe](https://github.com/antrea-io/nephe) implements security policies for VMs across clouds, leveraging Antrea-native policies.
 * **Encryption**: Encryption of inter-Node Pod traffic with IPsec or WireGuard tunnels.
 * **Easy deployment**: Antrea is deployed by applying a single YAML manifest